Hôtel Boyer de Fonscolombe: History

 It was built as two separate houses for the Roman Catholic archbishopry, as it is next door to the Cathédrale Saint-Sauveur.

 In the sixteenth century, it was purchased by two families: a baker, and the de Rascas family.
-In 1635 and in 1642, Charles de Grimaldi-Régusse (1612-1687) purchased the two townhouses and merged them into one.
+In 1635 and in 1642, Charles de Grimaldi-Régusse (1612–1687) purchased the two townhouses and merged them into one.
 (He also lived in the Hôtel de Grimaldi-Régusse, another hôtel particulier located at 26, rue de l'Opéra in Aix.)
 In the eighteenth century, his descendants sold the hotel to the Forbin La Barben family.

-In 1743 (shortly before his death), Honoré Boyer de Fonscolombe (1683-1743) inherited it from his sister.
+In 1743 (shortly before his death), Honoré Boyer de Fonscolombe (1683–1743) inherited it from his sister.
 His son Léon-Baptiste-Laurent de Fonscolombe inherited it and restored it.
 For example, in 1757 he restored the facade.
-In 1821, the parents of Gaston de Saporta (1823-1895) inherited it, and he grew up there, as did his son, writer Antoine de Saporta (1855-1914).
+In 1821, the parents of Gaston de Saporta (1823–1895) inherited it, and he grew up there, as did his son, writer Antoine de Saporta (1855–1914).
 Later, the de Saporta family sold it to the de Vitrolles family, who rented it.

 It was purchased by the French state in 1950, and it was assigned to the Ministry of National Education in 1955.
-It has been used by the Aix-Marseille University since 1965.
+It has been used by Aix-Marseille University since 1965.

 Inside it has paintings ceilings and gypseries.
-It also displays paintings by Nicolas Pinson (1636-1681) and Esprit Antoine Gibelin (1739-1813).
+It also displays paintings by Nicolas Pinson (1636–1681) and Esprit Antoine Gibelin (1739–1813).